w3c/wai-tutorials/content/page-structure/regions.md

 * [WAI-ARIA Overview](https://www.w3.org/WAI/intro/aria)
 * [Notes on Using ARIA in HTML](https://www.w3.org/TR/aria-in-html/)

-## Page Regions in HTML4 Using WAI-ARIA
+## Page regions in HTML4 using WAI-ARIA
 {:#accessupport-html4}

 If HTML5 cannot be used or if an HTML4 page is retrofitted to improve accessibility, add WAI-ARIA code to `div` elements that function as their HTML5 counterparts, for example: